i207M/PINNacle-docs/pages/train.md

 Initializes a `Trainer` instance.

 - `exp_name`: The name of the experiment.
-- `device`: The device(s) to use for training, provided as a comma-separated string (e.g., 'cuda:0,cuda:1').
+- `device`: The device(s) to use for training, provided as a comma-separated string (e.g., '0,1') or 'cpu'.

 #### `set_repeat(self, repeat)`